-Michael DiMeo turned the DiMeo family farms over to his sons, Anthony DiMeo, Sr., Michael DiMeo, Jr. and William A. DiMeo, who slowly converted the entire DiMeo family farm operations to exclusively grow blueberries, blueberry plants and large mature blueberry bushes.
-Anthony DiMeo, Sr. began planting hundreds of acres of premium "ultra-heavy bearing" blueberry bushes back in the early 1940s.
+Michael DiMeo turned the DiMeo family farms over to his sons, Anthony DiMeo, Sr., Michael DiMeo, Jr. and William A. DiMeo, who slowly converted the entire DiMeo family farm operations to exclusively grow blueberries, blueberry plants and large blueberry bushes.
+Anthony DiMeo, Sr. began planting hundreds of acres of hardy blueberry bushes back in the early 1940s.
 He started out with only 500 blueberry plants.
-Over the many decades, Anthony DiMeo, Sr. and his brothers, including Frank DiMeo, Michael DiMeo, Jr., and William A. DiMeo built their own successful DiMeo-owned blueberry farms thattoday, through much sacrifice, have achieved great success.
-With all members of the DiMeo family and all various DiMeo family-owned farms all combined, total around 1000 acres of blueberries in the "blueberry capitial of the world" Hammonton, New Jersey.
-Most of which, is due to the life devotion of Anthony DiMeo, Sr., who spent his entire life working in the fields.
+Over the decades, Anthony DiMeo, Sr. and his brothers, including Frank DiMeo, Michael DiMeo, Jr., and William DiMeo built their own successful DiMeo-owned blueberry farms that today, through much sacrifice, have achieved great success.
+With all members of the DiMeo family and all various DiMeo family-owned farms all combined, total around 1000 acres of blueberriesin the "blueberry capitial of the world" Hammonton, New Jersey.
+Most of which, is due to the lifetime investment of Anthony DiMeo, Sr., who spent his entire life working in the berry farm fields.

 American Blueberry Farmer Anthony DiMeo, Sr.

 "If you want to know where your food comes from, then you should get to know your local farmers.
 Our DiMeo blueberries and blueberry plants come from hard work in our blueberry fields and blueberry nurseries in Hammonton.
 There is no better job than being an American blueberry farmer."